 About

-Megan R. Ebers is a postdoctoral scholar in applied mathematics with the NSF AI Institute in Dynamic Systems at the University of Washington.
+Dr. Ebers was a postdoctoral scholar in applied mathematics with the NSF AI Institute in Dynamic Systems at the University of Washington.
+Her postdoctoral research focused on data-driven and reduced-order methods for complex systems.
 In her PhD research, she developed and applied machine learning methods for dynamical systems to understand and enable human mobility.
-Her postdoctoral research focuses on data-driven and reduced-order methods for complex systems, so as to continue her work in human-centered research challenges and extend her research to a broader set of technical challenges, including turbulent flow modeling, natural disaster monitoring, and personalized health monitoring.
+During her PhD, she interned with Genentech and used machine learning to inform which drugs have the most potential to succeed in clinical trials.

-When she’s not neck-deep in code, you’ll find her in the mountains hiking, climbing, or snowboarding.
+When she’s not neck-deep in code, you’ll find her frolicking in the mountains, scouting out the best landscape photography compositions, or scheming another project in her workshop.